nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 if command is valid.
 Command is invalid if user input is empty, or if user entered more or less than one flag.
 </div>

+#### Design considerations

+**Aspect: How search executes:**

+* **Alternative 1:** Multiple search commands to search using different identifiers.
+    * Pros: Easy to implement.
+    * Cons: Inconvenient for user to remember different command words.

+* **Alternative 2 (current choice):** Single search command to perform search for multiple identifiers.
+    * Pros: More straightforward and convenient for users.
+    * Cons: We need to identify the type of input given.

 ### Show : `show`

 The `show` feature allows users to show the performance analysis of a student, a group or the cohort in an assessment.